01-edu/public/subjects/devops/greatest-of-all/README.md

 ### Instructions

 Create a script `greatest-of-all.sh` which will ask you to input 10 numbers and then it will check what was the biggest number given.
-You must ask for the number using the string "Enter a number: " and then use the string "The largest number is: " to print the output like in the example bellow.
+You must ask for the number using the string "Enter a number: " and then use the string "The largest number is: " to print the output like in the example below.

 ### Usage